-Quality assurance of MVOBS sub-daily dataset starts during the digitisation process.
-As outlined in Section 2.2, at the end of each rescued month, the values uploaded on digital templates were crosschecked with the ones reported on the original source.

-Manual inspection provided a feedback to the digitizers, identifying common typing errors and transcription mistakes (e.g. doubling, adding or forgetting a number, omission of negative sign, forgetting decimal separator etc).
+Quality assurance of the MVOBS sub-daily dataset starts during the digitization process.
+As outlined in Sect.
+2.2, at the end of each rescued month, the values uploaded on digital templates were cross-checked with the ones reported in the original source.
+Manual inspection provided feedback to the digitizers as well as identified common typing errors and transcription mistakes (e.g. doubling, adding or forgetting a number, omission of negative sign, forgetting decimal separator etc).

-This step also allowed a preliminary assessment of data quality, which helped us to familiarize with some issues affecting the quality of MVOBS sub-daily data, mainly related to the termo-psycrometric observations.
+This step also allowed a preliminary assessment of data quality, which helped familiarize us with some issues affecting the quality of MVOBS sub-daily data, mainly related to the thermo-psychrometric observations.
 Specifically, combining visual checking with plots for data display, we were able to identify residual imprecisions in the digitized measurements that could have been difficult to identify through the objective statistical procedures.

-Through the visual inspection we were able to identify suspicious T and $T_w$ values (flagged with QC = 9) measured from 1920 to 1925 and from 1948 to 1951.
-In the first period, were only reported even values of the temperature, whereas in the second one were transcribed only the integer part of T and $T_w$ .
+Through the visual inspection we were able to identify suspicious T and T_w values (flagged with QC = 9) measured from 1920 to 1925 and from 1948 to 1951.
+In the first period, only even values of the temperature were reported, whereas in the second one only the integer part of T and T_w was transcribed.

-Other suspicious values identified are associated to observed hydrometeors and the corresponding measurements of accumulated rainfall or snowfall.
-In particular, we have examined the coherence between these parameters and we have found two "anomalous" scenarios.
-In the first scenario of not measurable precipitation, despite the respective accumulated precipitation values is zero, a hydrometeor is detected and reported on meteorological register.
-Those circumstances were easily recognizable because the observer wrote down the occurrence of no measurable precipitation as textual note.
-Thus, we did not apply any suspicious or bad quality flag to such data.
+Other suspicious values identified are associated with observed hydrometeors and the corresponding measurements of accumulated rainfall or snowfall.
+In particular, we have examined the coherence between these parameters, and we have found two "anomalous" scenarios.
+In the first scenario of non-measurable precipitation, a hydrometeor is detected and reported in the meteorological register despite the respective accumulated precipitation values being zero.
+Those circumstances were easily recognizable because the observer wrote down the occurrence of no measurable precipitation as a textual note.
+Thus, we did not apply any suspicious or badquality flag to such data.
 In the second scenario, although no hydrometeors were detected, the recorded accumulated precipitation was greater than zero.
-These measurements accounted for the equivalent in liquid of a snowfall event occurred the day before the specific sub-daily observation was performed.
-In this case, the accumulated precipitation was measured from the melting of the snow accumulated into the rain gauge and in absence of rain gauge heating this process may take a relatively long time causing an inconsistency between type and accumulated precipitation measurements.
+These measurements accounted for the equivalent in liquid of a snowfall event that occurred the day before the specific sub-daily observation was performed.
+In this case, the accumulated precipitation was measured from the melting of the snow accumulated in the rain gauge, and in the absence of rain gauge heating this process may take a relatively long time, causing an inconsistency between type and accumulated precipitation measurements.
 To address this issue, we performed a manual correction by aligning in time the occurrence of a certain snowfall event and the respective ELP value.
-In some cases, the latter refers to the whole snowfall event (that may span a period that include two or three sub-daily observations and, very occasionally, a period greater than 24-hours), therefore, we were not able to retrieve the sub-daily values.
+In some cases, the latter refers to the whole snowfall event (that may span a period that includes two or three sub-daily observations and, very occasionally, a period greater than 24 h); therefore we were not able to retrieve the sub-daily values.